 We try to take the children outside as much as possible.
 During the winter, we may spend less time outside but we plan on going out every day, weather permitting.
 Please be sure that your child comes prepared with clothing that will keep your child warm and dry during our time outside (a jacket, snow pants, boots, a hat, a scarf, and mittens).
 If your child is not feeling well and you think he or she should remain indoors, please keep him or her at home.
 Going outside is an important part of our day!

-We will occasionally take walks around campus.
-The children like seeing where moms or dads go to school!
+We will occasionally take walks around the neighborhood.
 Our walks outside of our center will happen during our scheduled outside/large motor time.
 If you are dropping your child off during this time, please keep in mind that you will need to find us.
 It’s best to call prior to drop off to see if it is a day we are playing on the playground or taking a walk.

 Drop off and pickups: